Makuake Advent Calendar 2022の記事の7日目です!

 - e.g., programming languages, application frameworks, etc.

-Each quadrant is further categorized into the following four rings:
+Each quadrant is classified into the following four rings:

 - Hold